Tugging Box

 Set-up

-2. Use pen or sharp object to puncture multiple holes throughout the box.
+- Use a pen or sharp object to puncture multiple holes throughout the box.
 Spread the holes evenly and do not make them too large.

 Time to play